Top 10 Best Cars For Dogs

 Land Rover Discovery

-If you’re planning to ferry your pawsome pals around with a certain level of prestige, you could do worse that the Land Rover Discovery.
+If you’re planning to ferry your pawsome pals around with a certain level of prestige, you could do worse than the Land Rover Discovery.

 Sophisticated, stylish and yet plenty practical, the Land Rover Discovery boasts 922 litres of boot space with the seats down – that’s a lot of room for a couple of furry friends.
 With the seats up, the car can accommodate seven passengers, making it a versatile option for groups of family and friends of all breeds.